ouya/docs/purchasing.md

 	public static final List<Purchasable> PRODUCT_ID_LIST =
 		Arrays.asList(new Purchasable("sharp_sword"));
 ```
-Since this request has to travel across the Internet to the `Cortex TV` servers, the response will be returned via a callback mechanism.
+Since this request has to travel across the Internet to the `Cortex` servers, the response will be returned via a callback mechanism.
 It is up to your application to create an appropriate listener object.
 Listeners extend the `OuyaResponseListener` and have three callback methods:

 * **onSuccess**	- the request succeeded and the requested data is passed back
 * **onFailure**	- the request failed and the error is passed back